mukeshmay/Skin-Cancer-Analysis-and-Recognition/README.md

 Dataset Used - ph2 dataset

 Other contibutors - Nishant Basu,
-                    Pratyush paliwal and
+                    Pratyush Paliwal and
-                    Siddharth gulia
+                    Siddharth Gulia